Updated: April 28, 2025

 • Prove that you are having financial hardship so the IRS stops collection actions on your account.

 Writing a check to pay your balance in full is the most straightforward option, but most people who receive LT19 don't have enough cash on hand to pay their balances in full.
 If you are in this situation, you are not alone, but unfortunately, setting up a payment plan or negotiating other arrangements with the IRS can be complicated.
+To get the best result in your situation, you should consider working with a tax professional.

 Why You Shouldn't Ignore LT19

 You should not ignore LT19.
 Failure to respond to this notice can cause the IRS to escalate collection activities on your account.
-The agency has a lot of power to collect tax liabilities, and collection activity may include seizing your assets, seizing the money in your bank account, garnishing your wages, issuing a federal tax lien, or even taking your passport.
+The agency has a lot of power to collect tax liabilities, and collection activity may include seizing your assets, seizing the money in your bank account, garnishing your wages, issuing a federal tax lien, or even taking your passport

-For example, as of 2021, the IRS can garnish all earnings over $572 per week for a single person with four dependents.
-For a married couple with a single dependent, the IRS can garnish everything over $565 per week.
+To give you a sense of the IRS's collection powers, consider that federal law only allows judgment creditors to garnish up to 25% of your disposable income.
+In contrast, the IRS uses its own guidelines to determine the wages it can garnish to cover tax liabilities.
+For example, as of 2025, the IRS can garnish all earnings over $680.78 per week for a single person with four dependents.
+For a married couple with a single dependent, the IRS can garnish everything over $675 per week.
 Removing a garnishment once it has been applied can be very difficult.

 What If You Don't Agree With IRS Notice LT19